UQ-PAC/BASIL/docs/readme.md

 ## Prior Work

-Inasfar as BASIL is a program analysis tool written in Scala, that operates by translating programs to Boogie, there is Viper, and Vercors based on viper.
+Inasfar as BASIL is a program analysis tool written in Scala, that operates by translating programs to Boogie, there are also the analysis tools Viper and Vercors (based on Viper) which use Boogie as a verification back-end.

 - [Viper](http://viper.ethz.ch/tutorial/) -- ETH Z
 - [Vercors](https://github.com/utwente-fmt/vercors/wiki) -- U Twente